 No matter where we go, we’re under constant surveillance.
 Cameras are set up everywhere, from restaurants and airports to businesses and hospitals.
-Plus, many of these cameras have facial recognition technology, which means a security breach could expose your comings and goings to the entire world.
+Plus, many of these cameras have facial recognition technology.
+This means a security camera hack or breach could expose your comings and goings to the entire world.

 “From there, users can search and filter based on many different attributes, including gender traits, clothing color, and even a person’s face,” according to a Verkada article.